flyingmachine/brave-clojure-web/content/organization.md

 source code's root:

 * The source code's root is `src` in this case.
-In general, the root is determine by the *classpath*, which is something I'll cover in a later chapter.
+In general, the root is determined by the *classpath*, which is something I'll cover in a later chapter.
 * Dashes in namespace names correspond with underscores in the filesystem. `the-divine-cheese-code` is mapped to